 Q: What is a living will declaration?
+A:

 - becomes effective only when you are unable to communicate your wishes and are permanently unconscious or terminally ill;

 - says whether you want life-support technology to be used or not to be used;

 - authorizes doctors to follow your instructions about the medical treatment you want if you become terminally ill or permanently unconscious;